JizongL/jizongL.github.io/_posts/2015-08-28-class-discussion.md

 A 45-year-old white male previously diagnosed with a T cell leukemia developed skin rash, severe diarrhea and jaundice after receiving repeated blood transfusions.
 The skin exhibited a fine, diffuse, erythematous, macular rash that began on the palms, soles and head and spread to the entire trunk as well as to extremities.
 The rash became desquamative and resembled an extensive second-degree burn.
 There was watery diarrhea associated with malabsorption, cramps and gastrointestinal bleeding.
 Blood chemistry analysis revealed [hyperbilirubinemia](p139) and an elevated serum alkaline phosphatase level.
 There was only a mild elevation in the alanine aminotransferase (ALT) and aspartate aminotransferase levels (AST).

+those sites have vast proliferative of immune cells, espeically the basal layers of the skin.

+eradated the blood, so the lymphocyte will be deactivated.

+alkaline phosphatase level will rise if the kidney ducts are damaged.

 ### 1. Are the clinical events described above attributable to the leukemia process or to some other factor?
 To some other factor.

 ### 2. What is the most likely cause of the signs and symptoms described in this patient?

 graft-versus-host diseases

 ### 3. How could a leukemia patient in hospital develop signs and symptoms of graft-versus-host disease?

 GVHD occurs when immunologically competent cells are introduced into an immunoincompetent host.
 GVHD refers to the immunologic insult and to the consequences to the organism.
 The patient must have had a Hematopoietic cell transplation, Solid organ transplants, or blood transfusions.

 ### 4. What is the mechanism of the skin rash?

 **from textbook**
 It resemble those of SS (p139), In the early stages, affected skin areas are somewhat edematous and have a doughy consistency.
 Capillaries and small arteries (as large as 500 μm in diameter) may show thickening of the basal lamina, endothelial cell damage, and partial occlusion.
 With progression, the edema- tous phase is replaced by progressive fibrosis of the dermis, which becomes tightly bound to the subcutaneous structures.
 There is marked increase of compact collagen in the dermis along with thinning of the epidermis, atrophy of the dermal appendages, and hyaline thickening of the walls of dermal arterioles and capillaries (P133)